kotlinski/image-sort-master/README.md

 Run > Edit Configurations > Add a new Application Configuration.

 Run the program and you end up with a merged result in the Master-folder.
+Before running gradle>test in gradle, make sure you build the project.

 Road map
 --------